based on Reviews

 Chronic inflammatory processes are considered to be the cause of many chronic diseases (cf. Nielsen FH, Effects of magnesium depletion on inflammation in chronic disease, Current Opinion in Clinical Nutrition and Metabolic Care., 2014 Nov;17(6):525-30.; Barbagallo M and Dominguez LJ, Magnesium and aging, Current Pharmaceutical Design, 2010;16(7):832-9.; Nielsen FH, Magnesium, inflammation, and obesity in chronic disease, Nutrition Reviews, 2010 Jun;68(6):333-40.).

-Even in children, it has been shown that low magnesium levels are associated with increased inflammation levels (sensitive CRP).
-At the same time, the children had higher blood sugar, insulin and blood lipid levels (cf. Rodríguez-Morán M and Guerrero-Romero M, Serum magnesium and C-reactive protein levels, Archives of Disease in Childhood, 2008 Aug;93(8):676-80.).
+Even in children, low magnesium levels have been shown to be associated with elevated levels of inflammation (sensitive CRP).
+At the same time, the children had higher blood sugar, insulin, and blood lipid levels. (cf. Rodríguez-Morán M and Guerrero-Romero M, Serum magnesium and C-reactive protein levels, Archives of Disease in Childhood, 2008 Aug;93(8):676-80.).

-Magnesium intake can reduce inflammatory markers – both in the elderly and in overweight people, as well as in people with pre-diabetes (cf. Nielsen FH, et al, Magnesium supplementation improves indicators of low magnesium status and inflammatory stress in adults older than 51 years with poor quality sleep, Magnesium Research, 2010 Dec;23(4):158-68; Chacko SA, et al, Magnesium supplementation, metabolic and inflammatory markers, and global genomic and proteomic profiling: a randomized, double-blind, controlled, crossover trial in overweight individuals, The American Journal of Clinical Nutrition, 2011 Feb;93(2):463-73.; Simental-Mendía LE, et al, Oral magnesium supplementation decreases C-reactive protein levels in subjects with prediabetes and hypomagnesemia: a clinical randomized double-blind placebocontrolled trial, Archives of Medical Research, 2014 May;45(4):32530.).
+Magnesium supplementation can reduce inflammatory markers in the elderly, overweight individuals, and those with pre-diabetes (see Nielsen FH et al., Magnesium supplementation improves indicators of low magnesium status and inflammatory stress in adults older than 51 years with poor quality sleep, Magnesium Research, 2010 Dec;23(4):158-68; Chacko SA et al., Magnesium supplementation, metabolic and inflammatory markers, and global genomic and proteomic profiling: a randomized, double-blind, controlled, crossover trial in overweight individuals, The American Journal of Clinical Nutrition, 2011 Feb;93(2):463-73; Simental-Mendía LE et al., Oral magnesium supplementation decreases C-reactive protein levels in subjects with prediabetes and hypomagnesemia: a clinical randomized double-blind placebo-controlled trial, Archives of Medical Research, 2014).
+May;45(4):32530.).

 Magnesium prevents migraines